AuReMe/esmecata/README.md

 By default, esmecata will try to downlaod the reference proteomes associated to a taxon.
 But if you want to download all the proteomes associated to a taxon (either if they are non reference proteome) you can use this option.
 Without this option non-reference proteoems can also be used if no reference proteomes are found.

 * `--remove-tmp`: remove proteomes stored in `tmp_proteomes` folder

+* `-l/--limit-proteomes`: choose the number of proteomes that will lead to the used of the selection of a subset of proteoems

+To avoid working on too many proteomes, esmecata works on subset of proteomes when there is too many proteomes (by default this limit is set on 99 proteomes).
+Using this option the user can modify the limit.

 ### `esmecata clustering`: Proteins clustering